chelsey0527/chelsey0527/README.md

-👋 Hi, I’m Chin-shan (Chelsey) Lee <br>
+👋 Hi, I’m Chin-shan (Chelsey) Lee, a Full stack developer at TCFC and an incoming student of UW MSTI. <br>
-👀 I’m interested in React.js
+👀 I’m specialized in React.js
 <br>
 <br>
 How to reach me ? <br>